 Also available at

 My teaching interests include comparative politics, development studies as well as methodology.
-I have been a seminar teacher on the graduate course in Social Science Methodology since autumn 2014 and from 2018 on I have taken over convenorship of the qualitative part of the course together with Marcus Wangel.
-In spring 2015, I began teaching on the Comparative European Politics course and now act as a course convenor for the course.
+I have been teaching on the graduate course in Social Science Methodology since autumn 2014 and took over as a course co-convenor in 2018.
+In spring 2015, I began teaching on the undergraduate Comparative European Politics course and am a course convenor for the course since 2016.

-I served as the chair of the PhD Student Association at the Department of Government between January 2015 and December 2016 and as a representative to the Department board between January 2015 and December 2017.
+I served as the chair of the PhD Student Association at the Department of Government between January 2015 and December 2016 and as a doctoral representative to the Department board between January 2015 and December 2017.
 Previously, I have also served as a chair of the PhD Student Association at the Uppsala Centre for Russian and Eurasian Studies (UCRS).

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.